3 Ways Ad Injections Destroy Customer Relationships

 With businesses becoming increasingly aware of Customer Journey Hijacking (CJH) and the ways it can hurt a company’s bottom line, it’s tempting to think of ad injections as a problem that primarily affects customers’ shopping decisions in the short term.
 But there’s another side to CJH that’s no less important: The numbers show that it has the potential to do serious damage to long-term customer relationships.

 How does CJH work?
-First, a consumer’s digital device gets infected by a piece of ad injection malware, which is typically either bundled secretly with free software (such as a browser extension or mobile app) or installed discreetly via an unsecured Wi-Fi network.
-Second, the malware tracks the user’s activities to build a personal profile reflecting their preferences and habits.
-Third, when the user visits an online store, the malware targets them with ad injections designed to look like they are part of the store’s website.
+First, a consumer’s browser or device is infiltrated by ad injections, that typically are either bundled secretly with free software (such as a browser extension or mobile app) or installed discreetly via an unsecured Wi-Fi network.
+Second, the injected adware tracks the user’s activities to build a personal profile reflecting their preferences and habits.
+Third, when the user visits an online store, the ad injections them with ads designed to look like they are part of the store’s website.

 Those ad injections are quite effective.
 They typically target between 15% and 25% of online shoppers (with higher numbers during peak periods such as the holiday shopping season), reducing retailers’ overall conversion rates by between 2% and 5%.
 That results in a drop in revenue per visitor of between 5% and 7%.